dmo9000/ansiutils/README.md

 TYPE_OUTLINE fonts in the collection (I only count four).

 This should be considered very early alpha code, do not use anywhere near production.
-There are still assert() macros all over the place to help with debugging and there are some known issues with realloc() here and there.
+There are still assert() all over the place to help with debugging and there are some known issues with realloc() here and there.
 I will fix these as I can get time to work on them.